staarblitz/hxposed/README.md

 `HxPosed.GUI` contains the code written in C#.
 - `HxPosed.Core` wrapper over libhxposed providing C# layer access to hypervisor.
 - `libhxposed` native library providing access to hypervisor.
+Written in C and asm.
 - `HxPosed.Plugins` plugin managing code.
+- `HxPosed.GUI` GUI manager for HxPosed.
+Written in WPF.

 ## Get me to the point
 ### How to use?
 - Grab the latest release (I'll put it Soon™️)
 - Unpack it.
+(7-zip is nice)
 - Disable DSE through some bootkit or whatever.
 Or use the bootposed bootkit I plan to make just for that purpose.
 - Load the driver.
 - Idk?
 Load plugins and enjoy them.